Postcode area: IP24.

 What Is Day-to-Day Life Like in Thetford?

 Healthcare is covered by GP surgeries and a pharmacy.
-The nearest hospitals are West Suffolk in Bury St Edmunds and Norfolk and Norwich University Hospital, both roughly 30-40 minutes away.
+The nearest hospitals are West Suffolk in Bury St Edmunds and Norfolk and Norwich University Hospital, both roughly 30 to 40 minutes away.
 The town has a leisure centre (Breckland Leisure Centre) with swimming pool, gym, and sports facilities, plus a cinema at the nearby Bury St Edmunds.

 Dining options include pubs like The Bell Hotel, Indian and Chinese restaurants, and several cafés.
 The multicultural community has also brought diverse food shops and restaurants that add variety beyond what you’d typically find in a Norfolk market town.
 For more extensive shopping and dining, Bury St Edmunds and Norwich are both easily accessible.